 “I’m sorry.
 I should’ve risen above.
 Deleting this from my devices for a good long time, maybe forever.
 Time will tell.
 Goodbye.”

-On Williams’ Instagram account, she left this parting message:
+Later that day on her Instagram account, Williams left this parting message:

 “I will be leaving this account for a but [sic] while I heal and decide if I’ll be deleting it or not.
 In this difficult time, please try to be respectful of the accounts of myself, my family and my friends.
 Mining our accounts for photos of dad, or judging me on the number of them is cruel and unnecessary.
 There are a couple throughout, but the real private moments I shared with him were precious, quiet, and believe it or not, not full of photos or ‘selfies’.
 I shared him with a world where everyone was taking their photo with him, but I was lucky enough to spend time with him without cameras too.
 That was more than enough, and I’m grateful for what little time I had.
 My favorite photos of family are framed in my house, not posted on social media, and they ‘ll remain there.
 They would’ve wound up on the news or blogs then, and they certainly would now.
 That’s not what I want for our memories together.
 Thank you for your respect and understanding in this difficult time.
 Goodbye.
 Xo”